 Continue reading “[MF] Floatgrazers & other Harmless Animals”

-In a few days I am going to release a new pay-what-you-want title for Mutant Future(tm) at drivethrurpg.com.
+In a few days I am going to release [edit: strike that, it is out now] a new pay-what-you-want title for Mutant Future(tm) at drivethrurpg.com.
 But you, my dear followers, shall have access to it right here, right now.
 Loot Tables for Pigmen (and other bestial, mutated grunts).
 And as some do not like to download PDF, I will post the whole content here as well…

 I like to write random encounter tables.
 I really do.
 The inspiration in a nutshell approach one can take with them appeals to me and fits my current (lack of?) writing style.
 What I am talking about?
 My latest release, 20 Weird, Irradiated Encounters for a Mutated Post-Apocalyptic Swamp, which I promptly threw onto the Weird, Irradiated Scrap Heap.

 Since this shameless house-advertising (SHA) is not what you read my blog for, I copy-pasted the first six of them here (see below).
 After all, it was time for a new blog post as well.

 Continue reading “Encounters in a Mutated Swamp [MF]”